Scroll Top

 Language and Translation: California recognizes that individuals may have language preferences or require translation services when creating an advanced healthcare directive.

-It’s important to consult with legal professionals or healthcare providers who are knowledgeable about California-specific laws and regulations to ensure that your advanced healthcare directive meets the requirements and is tailored to your specific needs and preferences within the state.
+The law allows individuals to create directives in a language they understand, and healthcare providers must make reasonable efforts to ensure translation services are available.
+It's important to consult with legal professionals or healthcare providers who are knowledgeable about California-specific laws and regulations to ensure that your advanced healthcare directive meets the requirements and is tailored to your specific needs and preferences within the state.